chesstrainer-package.Rd

 key right at the beginning.
 Since it is then essentially impossible for a player to know what they should play (since there are many sensible moves one could make), you will have to instruct the player what they should do.
 Using the <c>

-key, you can add a comment to the current move which will be shown to the player.
+key, you can add a comment to the current move which will be shown to the player (before they have to make the move).
 For example, you could tell the player to play the Spanish (Ruy Lopez) opening.
 You should then make the appropriate moves on the board.

 Comments can be added to any move using the <c>